microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-retentionevent.md

 ---
 title: "retentionEvent resource type"
-description: "Allows a user to manage labels where start of the retention period is based on when a specific type of event occurs"
+description: "Represents a trigger for event-based retention labels where start of the retention period is based on when a specific type of event occurs."
 author: "sseth"
 ms.localizationpriority: medium
 ms.prod: "compliance"